dmelo/vswm/README.md

     source ~/.bashrc

-Finally, edit `/etc/vsnm.cnf` to contain information about your networks.
+Finally, edit `/etc/vswm.cnf` to include information about your networks.

 USAGE
 -----

-    sudo vsnm
+    sudo vswm

-It will make the script read the /etc/vsnm.cfg file and connect to an available network listed there, if any.
+It will make the script read the /etc/vswm.cfg file and connect to an available network listed there, if any.